dojo/docs/developer/design/bootstrap.rst

 orthogonal.

 Once dojo/_base/kernel has been defined, typically the remainder of so-called "dojo base" is defined.
 Historically, the contents of dojo base have been defined by the resource dojo/_base.js.
-As of 1.7, dojo is constructed as a CommonJs package and the contents of the dojo package is given by the module "dojo" which maps to dojo/main.js.
+As of v1.7, dojo is constructed as a CommonJS package and the contents of the dojo package is given by the module "dojo" which maps to dojo/main.js.
 The standard dojo distribution defines the dojo package to contain the following modules: